tomg10/mimuw_linters/README.md

 ## Running

-To run application locally just run script: `run_local.sh` It starts a `uvicorn` application on a localhost with a random port.
+To run application locally just run script: `run_local.sh` It starts a `uvicorn` application on a localhost with port 5000.

 ## Testing